 Fortunately, there’s a wealth of fine documentaries about Chicago blues, like this:

 Not to mention more general histories, such as:

-So to exorcise Clive James’s experience, here’s the great Junior Wells with Buddy Guy in 1970:
+So to exorcise Clive James’s experience, here’s the great Junior Wells with Buddy Guy live at Montreux in 1974:

 * * *